1975 Cutlass Supreme

 Remaining steps:

-• light wet sand with 1000 grit (using the buffer)
+• light wet sand with 1000 grit all over using the buffer

 • buff clearcoat within 48 hours